CathomeGit/graduation/readme.md

  * Admin section is accessible by `/rest/admin` path and user section under `/rest/profile` path.
 Mappings under `/rest` are accessible with any role.
  * The following resources are accessible:
     - restaurants;
-    - restaurant courses;
+    - restaurant dishes;
     - restaurant daily offers;
     - users;
     - user votes
  * Admins have the following functions:
     - viewing, adding, updating, enabling/disabling and deleting users.
     - viewing, adding, updating, deleting restaurants.
 If restaurant has votes it can't be deleted.
-    - viewing, adding, updating, deleting courses.
+    - viewing, adding, updating, deleting dishes.
 If a course is included in an offer it can't be deleted.
     - viewing and uploading restaurant daily offers.
 Offers are bulk uploaded per restaurant.
-Non-existent courses are created or existing ones are retrieved by name and restaurant id otherwise.
+Non-existent dishes are created or existing ones are retrieved by name and restaurant id otherwise.
 In case of repeated post action previously uploaded offers are replaced with new ones.
     - viewing votes of any user.
     - viewing vote results after 11:00.
  * Users have the following abilities:
-    - viewing restaurants, its' courses and offers.
+    - viewing restaurants, its' dishes and offers.
     - voting for a restaurant before 11:00.
 If vote is posted repeatedly previous vote is replaced.
     - viewing own votes.
     - viewing vote results after 11:00.